 - 1. A call to socket() to obtain a socket descriptor. - 2.
-A call to gsk_environment_open() to obtain a handle to a secure environment. - 3.
-One or more calls to gsk_attribute_set_xxxx() to set attributes of the secure environment.
+A call to gsk_environment_open() to obtain a handle to an SSL environment. - 3.
+One or more calls to gsk_attribute_set_xxxxx() to set attributes of the SSL environment.
 At a minimum, either a call to gsk_attribute_set_buffer() to set the GSK_OS400_APPLICATION_ID value or to set the GSK_KEYRING_FILE value.
 Only one of these should be set.
 It is preferred that you use the GSK_OS400_APPLICATION_ID value.
 Also ensure that you set the type of application (client or server), GSK_SESSION_TYPE, using gsk_attribute_set_enum(). - 4.
-A call to gsk_environment_init() to initialize this environment for SSL/TLS processing and to establish the SSL/TLS security information for all secure sessions that run using this environment. - 5.
+A call to gsk_environment_init() to initialize this environment for SSL processing and to establish the SSL security information for all SSL sessions that run using this environment. - 5.
 Socket calls to activate a connection.
 It calls connect() to activate a connection for a client program, or it calls bind(), listen(), and accept() to enable a server to accept incoming connection requests. - 6.
-A call to gsk_secure_soc_open() to obtain a handle to a secure session. - 7.
-One or more calls to gsk_attribute_set_xxxx() to set attributes of the secure session.
+A call to gsk secure soc open() to obtain a handle to a secure session. - 7.
+One or more calls to gsk_attribute_set_xxxxx() to set attributes of the secure session.
 At a minimum, a call to gsk_attribute_set_numeric_value() to associate a specific socket with this secure session. - 8.
-A call to gsk_secure_soc_init() to initiate the SSL/TLS handshake negotiation of the cryptographic parameters.
+A call to gsk_secure_soc_init() to initiate the SSL handshake negotiation of the cryptographic parameters.

-Note: Typically, a server program must provide a certificate for an SSL/TLS handshake to succeed.
+Note: Typically, a server program must provide a certificate for an SSL handshake to succeed.
 A server must also have access to the private key that is associated with the server certificate and the key database file where the certificate is stored.
-In some cases, a client must also provide a certificate during the secure handshake processing.
+In some cases, a client must also provide a certificate during the SSL handshake processing.
 This occurs if the server, which the client is connecting to, has enabled client authentication.
 The gsk_attribute_set_buffer(GSK_OS400_APPLICATION_ID) or gsk_attribute_set_buffer(GSK_KEYRING_FILE) API calls identify (though in dissimilar ways) the key database file, from which the certificate and private key that are used during the handshake are obtained.

-- 9. Calls to gsk_secure_soc_read() and gsk_secure_soc_write() to receive and send data. - 10.
+- 9. Calls to gsk secure soc read() and gsk secure soc write() to receive and send data. - 10.
 A call to gsk_secure_soc_close() to end the secure session. - 11.
-A call to gsk_environment_close() to close the secure environment. - 12.
+A call to gsk_environment_close() to close the SSL environment. - 12.
 A call to close() to destroy the connected socket.

-Example: GSKit secure server with asynchronous data receive This example demonstrates how to establish a secure server using Global Security Kit (GSKit) APIs.
+This example demonstrates how to establish a secure server using Global Security Kit (GSKit) APIs.

-Example: GSKit secure server with asynchronous handshake The gsk_secure_soc_startInit() API allows you to create secure server applications that can handle requests asynchronously.
+The gsk_secure_soc_startInit() API allows you to create secure server applications that can handle requests asynchronously.

-Example: Establishing a secure client with Global Security Kit APIs This example demonstrates how to establish a client using the Global Security Kit (GSKit) APIs.
+This example demonstrates how to establish a client using the Global Security Kit (GSKit) APIs.